 top of page

-The Pros
+The Rewards

-• Because it's the right thing to do.
+Because it’s the right thing to do.

-• Because every innocent life matters.
+Because every innocent life matters.

-• Because they have no one but us.
+Because, often, they have no one else.

 He Needed Help Desperately!

 Three images portraying the progress of a very ill baby raccoon.
 It was touch and go for several days.
 Many hours were spent administering subcutaneous fluids.
-He spent the five days in an incubator.
+He spent five days in an incubator.
 Then one morning he popped his little head up, opened his mouth and let us know in no uncertain terms that he was hungry!
 His first solid food was a juicy strawberry!
 It was smooth sailing from there on out!
 He grew to be big and strong and was successfully released back into the wild!

 IMG_5087.jpg